 The aim of opening up the world of learning to young children is to help them discover and develop an appreciation for the activity or subject in question.

-Kids learn by moving, playing and touching.
+Kids learn by moving, playing and interacting with objects.
 In other words, they learn through play.

 Experiencing the world around them helps young children develop an understanding of numerous disciplines such as art and sport, which can indirectly lead to the acquisition of new skills.

-Taking lessons in music, dance or art lets children exploit their natural curiosity and creativity to reveal their talents and fulfil their potential.
+Taking lessons in music, dance or art lets children discover their natural curiosity and creativity to reveal their talents and fulfil their potential.

 Calling on the help of a private tutor for this discovery allows children to experience a new sport, subject or musical instrument in a professional and focussed, yet calm and open setting.